redbubble/finch-template/README.md

 manually you can:

 ```
-$ heroku restart -a rb-graphql-template
+$ heroku restart -a finch-template
 ```

 # Testing